Azure/Azure-Sentinel/Solutions/AtlassianJiraAudit/Playbooks/Sync-Incidents/readme.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FSolutions%2FAtlassianJiraAudit%2FPlaybooks%2FSync-AssignedUser%2Fazuredeploy.json)
 [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure%2FAzure-Sentinel%2Fmaster%2FSolutions%2FAtlassianJiraAudit%2FPlaybooks%2FSync-AssignedUser%2Fazuredeploy.json)

-When a incident is assigned in JIRA, this will assign the correct user inside of Azure Sentinel.
+When a incident is assigned in JIRA, this will assign the correct user inside of Microsoft Sentinel.
 It uses an HTTP trigger which is triggered from a JIRA Automation Rule when the assigned user of an incident is changed.

 It will retrieve the client secret for the service principal with permissions to retrieve users in your Azure Active Directory.
 With this, it will query the user and retrieve the AAD Object ID from that user.
-Wit this information, we will update the incident in Azure Sentinel.
+Wit this information, we will update the incident in Microsoft Sentinel.

 There is a check built-in to make sure that JIRA provides the assigned user.
 Sometimes it does not and then we don't need to update the incident in Sentinel.
 * One connection to Sentinel through a Managed Identity